-22. Service Name: SCHOOL BASED MENTAL HEALTH SERVICES
+22. Service Name: SCHOOLBASED MENTAL HEALTH SERVICES

-County shall provide MHS 13 School-Based Mental Health Services to identified K-12 schools, that are not affiliated with a School-Based Health Center providing mental health services.
-County shall confirm that an appropriately qualified school based mental health service provider is available at identified schools.
-Counties shall provide appropriate levels of clinical supervision as set forth in OAR 309-019-0130 for school based mental health service providers.
-School Based Mental Health Services providers includes a state licensed or state Qualified Mental Health Professional (QMHP), licensed under state law to provide mental health services to children and adolescents.
+County shall provide MHS 13 School-Based Mental Health Services to identified K-12 schools.
+County may provide MHS 13 Services to schools that are affiliated with a School-Based Health Center (SBHC), if that SBHC is not providing mental health services to youth under the age of 17.
+County shall confirm that an appropriately qualified school-based mental health service provider is available at identified schools.
+Counties shall provide appropriate levels of clinical supervision as set forth in OAR 309-019-0130 for school-based mental health service providers.
+School-Based Mental Health Services providers shall be a state licensed or unlicensed Qualified Mental Health Professional (QMHP), qualified ed under state law to provide mental health services to children and adolescents, which includes an assessment at the onset of services.

-School based mental health services are essential components of comprehensive learning supports.
-Access to school-based mental health services is linked to students' improved physical and psychological safety and reduces costly negative outcomes such as risky behaviors, disciplinary incidents, delinquency, dropout, substance abuse, and involvement with the criminal justice system.
-The provision of school based mental health services at the school, during the school day, will reduce the likelihood that students will need to miss school, drop out of school or have other undesirable outcomes that result in a missed opportunity to remain in school, retain satisfactory academic progress, and have quality of life.
+School-based mental health services are essential components of comprehensive learning supports.
+Access to school-based mental health services is linked to students' improved physical and psychological safety and reduces costly negative outcomes such as risk-taking behaviors, disciplinary incidents, juvenile justice involvement, school avoidance, and substance abuse..
+The provision of school-based mental health services at the school, during the school day, will reduce the likelihood that students will need to miss school, or have other undesirable outcomes that result in a missed opportunity to remain in school, retain satisfactory academic progress, and have quality of life.

-- (1) The primary role of MHS 13 Services providers is to provide school-based direct clinical services, care coordination when indicated, and support, or provide training to school personnel as follows: - (a) Provide school-based clinical services for rapid and easily accessible mental health treatment, and facilitate services needed for outpatient mental health and substance use treatment.
-Crisis services shall be prioritized. - (b) Provide trauma informed and coordinated care to improve school safety, provide crisis intervention, and mental health services to Individuals referred or self-referred, due to behavioral and emotional challenges, symptoms of mental illness, truancy, or behavioral issues in the classroom. - (c) Provider shall meet with the Individual and/or family, as clinically indicated, to complete a behavioral health risk assessment and facilitate access to appropriate mental health services, medical services, and other needed resources in the community. - (d) Collaboration with families whenever possible promotes treatment integrity and success at home and in school.
-When clinically indicated, collaboration with the family including family therapy, if warranted, shall occur. - (e) Assist with the development of programs such as Wellness, peer support programs, family support programs, Mental Health First Aid training, and implementation of social emotional learning in the classroom.
-Provide consultation to school personnel on topics related to behavioral health issues that support students, through information learning opportunities.
-Promote discussions on topics such as conflict resolution, anxiety, depression, managing suicidal feeling, self-regulation, healthy relationships, and other topics.
+- (1) The primary role of MHS 13 Service providers is to provide school-based direct clinical services, care coordination when indicated, support, and provide training to school personnel as follows: - (a) Provide school-based clinical services for rapid and easily accessible mental health treatment, and facilitate services needed for outpatient mental health and substance use treatment.
+Urgent or otherwise crisis driven services shall be prioritized. - (b) Provide culturally and linguistically responsive, trauma informed coordinated care, provide crisis intervention, and improve access to mental health services and improve school safety.
+Individuals may be referred or self-referred, due to behavioral and emotional challenges, symptoms of mental disorder, chronic absenteeism, or behavioral issues in the classroom. - (c) Provider shall meet with the Individual and/or family, as clinically indicated, to complete an assessment and facilitate access to appropriate mental health services, medical services, and other needed resources in the community.
+Families are invited and included in mental health treatment to promote treatment integrity and success at home and in school.
+When clinically indicated, inclusion of the family, including family therapy, shall occur.